 Frequently Asked Questions

-JSA is a tried and true method that helps identify and reduce the risk associated with workplace hazards.
+job safety analysis is a tried and true method that helps identify and reduce the risk associated with workplace hazards.
 Job Safety Analysis must be conducted across all work processes.
-However, due to practical constraints such as time and effort restricts the jobs that gets prioritized for JSA.
+However, practical constraints such as time and effort restrict the jobs that get prioritized for JSA.
 JSA should be carried out when

 - The potential for injury or illness is high